cilium/cilium/Documentation/bpf.rst

     $ export PATH=$PWD/bin:$PATH   # add to ~/.bashrc

-Make sure that ``--version`` mentions ``Optimized build.``, otherwise the compilation time for LLVM in debugging mode will significantly increase.
+Make sure that ``--version`` mentions ``Optimized build.``, otherwise the compilation time for programs when having LLVM in debugging mode will significantly increase (f.e., by 10x or more).

-For debugging, ``clang`` can generate the assembler output as follows:
+For debugging, clang can generate the assembler output as follows:

 ::